branchd-dev/branchd/README.md

 # Branchd

-Branchd is a free PostgreSQL database branching tool that you can self-host (currently only on AWS).
+Branchd is a free PostgreSQL database branching tool that you can self-host anywhere.

 - **Great DX** - includes an admin web UI and the branchd CLI for managing branches
 - **Instant branches** - Create full database clones in seconds